ferrolad/imgur-comments/README.md

 TODO
 ---
-- Bad replies
-- Unfold animation
+- Split out CommentList so we can use it to show/hide bad replies for any level of nesting.
+- Create a new CommentRootList component.
+- Split into multiple files.